 The City of Seattle implements biennial budgeting through the sequential adoption of two one-year budgets.
 When adopting the budget for the first year of the biennium, the Council endorses a budget for the second year.
 The Endorsed Budget is the basis for a Proposed Budget for the second year of the biennium, and is reviewed and adopted in the fall of the first year of the biennium.

-The level at which expenditure levels are controlled to meet State Budget Law provisions, generally at the Line of Business level.
+The level at which expenditures are controlled to meet State and City budget law provisions.

 Budget Guidance Statement (BUGS)